Table Of Contents

 def _store_level(self, level, levelind, ordinal, lineage):

 Store variable indices, level indices etc. from a single level.
+IMPORTANT: any variable longer than 30 characters will result in an error.

 def get_level_ind(self, level):